 In Virginia, you must also pay $500 to the DMV to drive without insurance.

-What Should I Do if the Other Driver Does Not Have Insurance?
+What Should You Do if the Other Driver does Not Have Insurance?

-If the other driver is the person without auto insurance, it’s considered an uninsured motorist accident.
+If the other driver does not have auto insurance, it’s considered an uninsured motorist accident.

 If you live in a fault state and get into an accident with an uninsured driver, you might worry there’s no hope of recovering money for your damages.
 However, you still have options.